scalajp/2018.scalamatsuri.org/_candidates_en/RichardImaoka_1.md

   - People who are new to Akka Typed
   - People who want to contribute to Akka
 ---
 Akka is a toolkit for building concurrent, distributed systems in Java and Scala.
-After 6 years from the first release, it became prevalent, but there has been criticism about lack of type safety in Akka Actor.
+Six years after its initial release, its use has become prevalent.
+However, there has been criticism regarding the lack of type safety in Akka Actor.
-Akka Typed comes with type safety and composability to solve this problem, and also an exciting and actively developed project.
+To solve this problem, Akka Typed comes with type safety and composability and is also an exciting and actively developed project.
-I will talk about the history, project status, fun part, but also difficulty and challenges of Akka Typed.
-And I hope you become eager to try it out, and also want to help prospective contributors.
+In this session, I will discuss the history, project status, and fun parts, but also difficulties and challenges of Akka Typed.
+I hope this session will inspire you to try it out and I am eager to help prospective contributors.